 Website | Neighborhood: Sinsa | Address: South Korea, 지하 1층 55-4 KR 서울특별시 강남구 가로수길

 Birdman isn’t really a well-known bar.
 In fact, I had some trouble finding it and almost gave up, but eventually I spotted an unmarked door and opened it.
-I then descended a flight of stairs that looked like it led to a creepy basement, and at the bottom, another door led to the bar.
+From there, I descended a flight of stairs that looked like it led to a creepy basement (it kind of did), and at the bottom, another door finally led to the bar.

 birdman bar

-Inside, it was dark, with quirky and slightly creepy decor, interesting murals painted on the walls, and lots of vintage trinkets.
-The bar was indeed bird themed, which shouldn’t be too surprising.
-A bright red bird under a glass cloche greets you at the entrance, and if you venture further toward the bathroom, you will find eerie displays of vintage toys.
+Inside, it’s dark, with quirky and slightly creepy decor, interesting murals on the walls, and lots of vintage trinkets.
+The bar is indeed bird themed, which shouldn’t shock you.
+A bright red bird under a glass cloche greets you at the entrance, and if you venture toward the bathroom, you’ll find eerie displays of vintage toys.

 birdman bar